 Don't think good-looking-people are cleverer or more deserving of your attention than normal-looking or ugly people.
 That's Good-looking-people bias.

 Academic Definition of Good-Looking-People Bias

-Geeky Definition of Good Looking People Bias: In decision-making and reasoning, Good Looking People Bias is the tendency to place more weight on the views of good-looking people than average-looking or ugly people.
+In decision-making and reasoning, good-looking-people bias is placing more weight on the views of good-looking people than average-looking or ugly people.

 Good policies or good looks?I would estimate that close to half of any population in a developed democracy couldn't describe the differences between their major political parties, and this is quite understandable.
 Democracy eventually forces political parties to fight for the same middle ground.
 So, what does differentiate the parties in a developed democracy?
 Well, it's becoming more about how the leaders look and portray themselves than their policies.
 Actually, I think that's understating the case.
 Nowadays, it's almost entirely about how the leaders look and portray themselves.

 Unfortunately, politics is becoming far more of a beauty pageant than it ought to be.
 But that's life, because good-looking-people bias is rife, and most of us will give more weight to the opinions of good-looking people.
 This is directly linked to the Halo Effect, which is when you judge someone positively because of a known positive trait (in this case, looks).
 When it comes to politics, we probably ought to be voting based on the content of the parties' manifestos, but lots of us don't think about the policies at all.
 Provided we're not just voting how we always do or how our parents did, then we tend to vote based on the party leaders' personal traits, like looks, bearing, and confidence.
 I'm not saying these things aren't important.
 I'm just saying that traits like looks all too often play far too big a role in how we reach decisions.